ML-Project-CATID/CWS-WSDDN-TIGERS/README.md

 https://1drv.ms/u/s!AogSW9_9YVqRhb1r3UtuGeeSr-AXuw?e=SRbYdY

-The trainned model will be in the folder, named net-epoch-15.mat.
+The trained model will be in the folder, named net-epoch-15.mat.

 For any query related to this model and codes please contact:-